SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 In order to make apps smaller and easier to start with, all implementation common to all apps that did not require additional configuration from the user has been moved to ZAF.

-### Features Moved Out of Apps to ZAF
+### Features moved out of apps to ZAF
-All sample applications would keep a local pointer to the `AppHandles` passed by the `ApplicationTask`.
-This parameter is already passed to ZAF in the `ZAF_Init`, therefore the applications no longer need to keep a local pointer.
+All sample application would keep a local pointer to the `AppHandles` passed by the `ApplicationTask`.
+This parameter is already passed to ZAF in the `ZAF_Init` therefore the Applications don't need to keep a local pointer anymore.
 They should use the functions from `ZAF_Common_interface.h` to retrieve the data needed from the `AppHandles`

 They also had to call `zaf_event_distributor_init` in the `ApplicationTask`.
 This is not necessary anymore as this functions is called by ZAF in the `ZAF_Init`

 The sample applications that support the CC Firmware Update also had to call `cc_firmware_update_send_status_report` in `ApplicationTask` after `ZAF_Init`.
 This is not needed anymore because the CC Firmware Update handles it internally.

-### New Weak Function on EVENT_SYSTEM_LEARNMODE_FINISHED
+### New weak function on EVENT_SYSTEM_LEARNMODE_FINISHED
 A new weak function was introduced in ZAF, `zaf_learn_mode_finished`.
 This function can be used by Command Classes that need to execute an action in response to this event.
 Currently only the Command Class Wake Up utilizes this functionality.